casper-network/docs/source/docs/casper/concepts/economics/staking.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 # Staking

-This page describes key concepts related to the staking process.

 A feature of Proof-of-Stake protocols is that token holders can actively participate in the protocol through a mechanism known as **staking** or **delegation**.
 They can stake their tokens with any validator on a Casper network.
 Alternatively, it is possible to stake tokens via an exchange or custody provider.